Trabelsi-Development/ELECTIONS-JAVASWING/README.md

 For more details, see these two PDFs; the first one explain what must the application offer as services and the second one shows the final result:</br>[Projet POO 2019.pdf](https://github.com/Trabelsi-Development/ELECTIONS-JAVASWING/files/9002851/Projet.POO.2019.pdf)</br>[Rapport2019.pdf](https://github.com/Trabelsi-Development/ELECTIONS-JAVASWING/files/9002877/Rapport2019.pdf)

-P.S.: This application is developed using JAVA 8[Uploading Projet POO 2019.pdf…]()
+P.S.: This application is developed using JAVA 8